-Bart Brooks begins his eighth season with the Blue Demons in 2013-14.
+Bart Brooks begins his tenth season with the Blue Demons in 2015-16.
 Brooks originally joined the DePaul staff as Director of Basketball Operations prior to the 2006-07 season and was promoted to his current role as an assistant coach in May of 2007.

 Brooks is involved in all aspects of the Blue Demon basketball program while he specifically aids in the development of DePaul's post players.

-During his seven seasons as an assistant coach, Brooks helped the Blue Demons to seven NCAA Tournaments, including the Sweet 16 in 2011.
+During his ten seasons as an assistant coach, Brooks helped the Blue Demons to eight NCAA Tournaments, including the Sweet 16 in 2011 and 2014.
 As the director of basketball operations in 2006-07, the Blue Demons also advanced to the NCAA Tournament.

-During Brooks tenure, DePaul has combined for an 135-65 (.675) record.
-Brooks has tutored 14 all-BIG EAST performers as an assistant coach and 16 have earned the recognition since he joined the program staff.
-In six of his seven seasons as an assistant the Blue Demons have eclipsed the 20 win mark, while the 2007-08 team registered 19 wins.
+During Brooks tenure, DePaul has combined for an 164-72 (.695) record.
+Brooks has tutored 18 all-BIG EAST performers as an assistant coach and 20 have earned the recognition since he joined the program staff.
+In seven of his eight seasons as an assistant the Blue Demons have eclipsed the 20-win mark while the 2007-08 team registered 19 wins.

 In his first year on the Blue Demon bench, Brooks began to mentor then-junior transfer forward Natasha Williams.
 Williams (2007-09) finished her senior season as a second-team All-BIG EAST performer and she recorded a league-best and DePaul single-season record .620 field goal percentage.
 With 88 blocks in two seasons, Williams ranks seventh all-time in DePaul's annuals.